manifoldfinance/kb/docs/Community/intro.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-id: intro
+id: contributing
-title: Introduction
+title: Contributing to the Knowledge Base
-description: Preface and Introduction to the Knowledge Base
+description: Preface and Introduction contributing to the Knowledge Base
 ---

 # Ground Truth